eclipse-che/che-docs/.github/ISSUE_TEMPLATE/where-to-report-issues.md

 ---

-## Where to report issues?
+## Where to report issues

 This repository is not the primary repository of Eclipse Che.

-🚨 Please don't submit new issues here. 🚨
+🚨 Don't submit issues here. 🚨

-All issues for Eclipse Che are managed at [https://github.com/eclipse/che/issues](https://github.com/eclipse/che/issues).
+Report issues in the [https://github.com/eclipse/che/issues](Eclipse Che issues tracker).